Rekal87/try-swipe-challenge/Challenge.md

 dont know if i need to post all of the data or just status cant post to the api endpoint because CORS is blocking the images dont work.

+i think its impossible to get something to fit within the proved card image, so gonig to do my own card design and add that